etkecc/buscarron/sub/ext/etkecc/testdata/turnkey_full.questions.md

 Telegram: please, go to https://my.telegram.org/apps and create a new app.
 Share the API ID and Hash with me

+SMTP relay: please, select a suitable email provider (big providers like Gmail or Outlook will ban you for automated emails, so you need to find a service that allows sending of verification emails.
+Optionally, we provide such service).
+Please, send us an SMTP host, SMTP STARTTLS port, SMTP login, SMTP password, and SMTP email (usually login and email are the same thing, but that depends on the provider).

 Dimension: are you sure you want it?
 It's a self-hosted integration manager.
 You will get an integration manager by default with any Element client app.
 Please check https://github.com/turt2live/matrix-dimension before deciding

 Website: to deploy a static website you have to point your base domain (the @ DNS entry) to Matrix server IP and the website source has to be available in a public git repo.
 Are you sure you want it?
 If so, please, provide the website repository URL, command(-s) to build it, and in what folder the build dist is saved (usually public or dist).